7 Best Projection Screens for Conference Rooms

 4K resolution delivers 3840 x 2160 pixels.
 That's four times the pixel count of 1080p HD.
 For conference room applications, 4K ultra HD matters more than you'd think.
 If you're displaying detailed spreadsheets, CAD drawings, architectural plans, or financial data with small text, those extra pixels make information readable from farther away.

 I recommend 4K for any screen larger than 100 inches or for detailed content viewing.
 Below 100 inches, 1080p works fine for general presentations and video conferencing.
 The exception is if your meeting room projectors need to display 4K source content from 4K laptops or media players.
 Running 4K content through a 1080p projector forces downscaling that can muddy fine details.
+For presentations involving detailed visual content, whiteboards designed for office presentations can complement your projection system when interactive collaboration is needed.

 4K ultra projectors cost substantially more than 1080p models.
 Budget at least $2,000 to $4,000 for decent 4K units with adequate brightness.
 Epson, BenQ, and Optoma make solid 4K conference room projectors in this range.
 The picture quality improvement justifies the cost in professional environments where clarity affects decision-making.